BikLab/BITMaB-workshop/Getting_started.md

 source activate qiime1
 ```

-Now, you should be in the Qiime environment and ready for the pipeline.
+Now, you should be in the Qiime environment and ready to run through the pipeline.